Consensys/ethereum-developer-tools-list/EcosystemResources.md

 ### Services
 * [Provable](http://docs.provable.xyz/#ethereum) - Blockchain oracle service backed by authenticity proofs, for your smart contracts
 * [Infura](https://infura.io/) - API gateway so you don't have to host your own ETH node
+* [Moralis](https://moralis.io) - Enterprise-grade Web3 API that can be used for efficiently indexing blockchain data, authenticate various web3 wallets, and listen to real-time blockchain events in multiple EVM chains
 * [Quiknode](https://quiknode.io/) - Service to spin up personal Parity/Geth nodes
 * [Nodesmith](https://nodesmith.io/) - Free API access to full Ethereum mainnet and testnet nodes, can be used just like a local node
 * [dfuse](https://dfuse.io) - Slick blockchain APIs to build world-class applications